Memoirs of a Geisha

 Library loot and a comeback!

-Posted by Divya at Wednesday, January 26, 2011 4 comments Links to this post
+Posted by Divya at Wednesday, January 26, 2011 4 comments

 It has been ages since I have updated here.
 Lets just say, I had a lot going on in life that needed a whole lot of attention that I had to set the books aside for a bit.
 But I am back; I have been reading on and off, completed few books and didnt complete another few.
 But after the visit to a dear library yesterday, I think I have my mojo back and here is my library loot list ---